OPHS Physical Education Requirement

 Short Term (1 day-3 weeks): If a student is to be medically excused from all active participation in Physical Education for a short period of time the following procedure will be implemented:

-1. Student should dress for class every day even when medically excused from activity.
+- The student should dress for class every day even when medically excused from an activity.